telerik/kendo-ui-core/docs/web/appearance-styling.md

 * **kendo.common-fiori.css** - The base stylesheet for the Fiori theme available in Kendo UI Professional.
 Use this file instead of kendo.common.css and only with kendo.fiori.css.

+* **kendo.common-office365.css** - The base stylesheet for the Office365 theme available in Kendo UI Professional.
+Use this file instead of kendo.common.css and only with kendo.office365.css.

 ## Primitives

 Kendo UI widgets use primitives, meaning that different HTML elements in different widgets use the same CSS classes to provide a level of abstraction and allow common styling.